• Thanksgiving Recipes

 Substitutions and Variations

-Here's another recipe with pumpkin, this time a fantastic, super easy soup; pumpkin black bean soup, one of my most shared recipes.
+Here's another recipe with pumpkin, this time a fantastic, super easy soup; pumpkin black bean soup, one of my most shared soup recipes.

-How to Make Pumpkin Cake
+How to Make This Easy Pumpkin Cake

-mixing bowl with pumpkin cake batter.
+Mixing bowl with pumpkin puree and eggs for pumpkin cake batter.

 Batter mixed with chocolate chips